anitagraser/TimeManager/README.md

 ## Testing

 If you want to contribute, please test your changes.
 We are using the unittest  framework.
-If you have nosetests installed (pip install nose), you can run run_tests.sh to see a report about test success and code coverage.
-Before finalizing a pull request, you are also advised to test manually that the testdata/tweets.shp shapefile loads correctly and exports as a video.
+If you have nose, mock, pyqt4 and qgis.core  installed in Python, you can run run_tests.sh to see a report about test success and code coverage.
+Before finalizing a pull request, you are also advised to test manually that the testdata/tweets.shp shapefile loads correctly and exports as a number of frames, for years 1965 and 1165.

+TODO: Better instructions for installing the test dependencies, Travis continuous testing setup